GoogleChrome/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 Keyboard bugs are almost always a bug in the web content, specifically in their HTML and JavaScript, not in ARIA.

-### ARIA bugs… why are there so many?
+### ARIA bugs: why are there so many?

 There are many, many places where authors can get ARIA wrong, and each will lead to either complete breakage or subtle differences.
-The subtle ones are probably worse, because the author won't catch most of them on their own.
+The subtle ones are probably worse, because the author won't catch most of them before publishing.

 After all, unless the author is an experienced screen reader user, something is going to go wrong in the ARIA.
-In our menubar, the author could think the "option" role was to be used when "menuitem" was correct.
+In our menu bar example, the author could think the "option" role was to be used when "menuitem" was correct.
 They could forget to use `aria-expanded`, forget to set and clear `aria-activedescendant` at the right times, or forget to have a menubar containing the other menus.
 And what about menu item counts?
 Usually menu items are presented by screen readers with something like "item 3 of 5" so that the user knows where they are.
-This is generally counted automatically by the browser, but in some cases, and in some browser - screen reader combinations, the wrong numbers might be computed, and the author needs to override these numbers with `aria-posinset` and `aria-setsize`.
+This is generally counted automatically by the browser, but in some cases, and in some browser - screen reader combinations, the wrong numbers might be computed, and the author would need to override these numbers with `aria-posinset` and `aria-setsize`.

 And this is just menu bars.
 Think of how many kinds of widgets there are.
 Glance at the ARIA spec or